The Ledge

 INT. - ROARING FIRE

-Soon a fire burns steadily against the darkness beyond the window and illuminates the little room, quivering when strong wind blows from off the ledge; it, and his breath, bring the wood of the cabin walls back to life.
+Soon a fire burns steadily against the darkness past the curtain and illuminates the little room, quivering when strong gusts blow in from off the ledge; it and his breathing bring the wood of the cabin walls back to life.

 A look around his effects.
-In the middle sits a large rectangular wooden table, both his work desk and dining room.
-Rough shelves filled with the books of great minds, his companions and conversation partners in the world of light and sound, whom he knows better than anyone he has ever met.
+In the middle of the cabin sits a large rectangular wooden table, both his work station and dining room.
+Rough shelves filled with the books, his companions and conversation partners in the world of light and sound, whom he knows better than anyone he has ever met.

-An old piano with sheet music against another wall, a guitar, and other odd instruments in that corner.
-A faded-to-pink red couch is pushed against a wall, and a projector beside it; on the wall across is tacked a screen.
-Cast iron piled in the corner by a black wood stove.
-Out of sight - a bathroom, a bed, and a sink.
+An old piano with sheet music against another wall, a guitar, and other odd instruments in the corner.
+A faded-to-pink red couch pushed against a wall, and a projector beside it; on the wall across a screen has surprisingly remained tacked on.
+Cast iron piled in the corner by a black stove.
+Out of sight - a bathroom, a bed, a sink.

 INT. - BY THE WINDOW

 Music plays from a record player.
-The whole cabin is bathed in light and there are no more shadows.
+The whole cabin is bathed in light and there are no shadows anymore.
 He enjoys his solace and the music over the soft sound of crashing waves.
 The wind has died down throughout the night.

 MAN

-Beyond the ledge begins a country I will never know, but on its waves airs I can never name roll in with the sun each morning, and at night its foreign music lulls me sleep, like a screen upon the wall playing a film that always stays on and remains impossible to step into.
-It is the greatest gift.
-So great I feel ashamed to know I must be weak to have merited an end to my suffering.
+Beyond the ledge begins a country I will never know; on the waves its airs I can never name roll in everyone morning, and at night its foreign music lulls me sleep, like a screen forever playing a film that stays on and remains impossible to step into.
+It is so great a gift I feel ashamed to know I must be weak to have merited a limit to my suffering.

 INT.
 CABIN – BY THE WINDOW

-He sits, relaxed, by his window, looking out at the dark shore, a drink in his hand and needing nothing, while the music continues to play.
+He sits, relaxed, by his window, looking out at the dark shore, a drink in his hand and needing nothing while the music continues.

 MAN

-I can only truly love those who also find their comfort out here by the edge, who have their home along it and live as another pale light on the dark horizon.
+I can only truly love those who also find their comfort out here at the ledge by the sea, who have their home along the cliffs and live as another pale light on the dark horizon.

 INT. - OUT THE WINDOW

-Look through the window – there is the ledge, albeit poorly visible now.
-It is a long cliff, and down a long distance there seems to be another faint light, flickering.
-Whether a star or the light of another home is hard to tell, but he watches this distant glimmer far away and contemplates the neighbor who sits waiting by her window She is not young, bereft, alone in her own isolation and woes.
-Like he she is set aside to wait and to listen, and maybe it is all for nothing, but there is no choice in it, regardless.
-He gazes upon her from a distance as upon a friend and neighbor, intercepting lines of the story as a radio play blown in on the wind, heard in the privacy of the conversations in that thin realm of devotion.
+Through the window – there is the ledge, albeit poorly visible.
+It is a long cliff, and a long distance away there seems to be another faint light flickering.
+Whether a star or the window of another home is hard to tell, but he watches this distant glimmer and contemplates a neighbor sitting waiting by her window.
+He knows she is not young, that she is bereft, alone in her own isolation and woes, like he set aside to wait and to listen, and maybe it is all for nothing, but there is no choice in it, regardless.
+He gazes through the distance as upon a friend and neighbor, intercepting lines of her story like a radio play blown in on the sea breeze to him, faintly overheard like all conversations in the privacy of the thin realm of devotion.

 MAN